bcgov/SIMS/docs/howto/devops.md

 Under `ROOT/devops/openshift/`, all the OpenShift related template file are stored.

-- `docker-build.yml`: Generic builder template
+- `docker-build.yml`: Generic builder template.
+- `api-pre-req.yml`: Api deployment template that contains prerequisits that need to be executed manually in the Open Shift namespace where the `api-deploy.yml` will be executed.
-- `api-deploy.yml`: Api deployment config template
+- `api-deploy.yml`: Api deployment config template.
-- `we-deploy.yml`: Web app deployment config template
+- `we-deploy.yml`: Web app deployment config template.
 - `patroni-deploy.yml`: Patroni(Postgres) State-full-state deployment template.
 - `patroni-pre-req.yml`: OpenShit secret creation template for Patroni app.
 - `security-init.yml`: Network and security polices template to enable any namespace for application dev.
-- `createdb-job.yml`: Job template to create separate database in patroni postgres database
+- `createdb-job.yml`: Job template to create separate database in patroni postgres database.

 ### OpenShift Setup

-We have created a setup of make helper commands, Now we can perform following steps to setup any namespace
+We have created a setup of make helper commands, Now we can perform following steps to setup any namespace.

 - Setup your env variable in `ROOT/.env` file or in `ROOT/devops/Makefile`, sample env file is available under `ROOT/configs/env-example`.
 The list of essential env variables are